mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 The aft part of the main hull is largely taken up with a four-parsec jump drive and a surprisingly modest power plant.
-The Tenzing-class can operate in- system using its power plant but requires battery power to keep all systems running whilst charging the jump drive.
+The Tenzing-class can operate in-system using its power plant but requires battery power to keep all systems running whilst charging the jump drive.
 It is common to shut down the manoeuvre drive and observe strict power-regulation